NCBI-Hackathons/VirusAlert/README.md

 Usage
 -----

 Run [longreadviruses.py][2].
-See [usage.txt][3] for command line options.

 [1]: install.sh
 [2]: longreadviruses.py
 [3]: usage.txt

+Command Line Options for longreadviruses.py:

+-h|--help  Print this help text.
+-v         Print debugging information. [default: true] -i INPUTS  One or more SRR numbers or fastq/a file paths as input,
+           e.g. SRR5150787 or testfile.fq [default: SRR5150787]
+-t INTYPE  Type of input provided - can be either srr, fasta or fastq
+           [default: srr]
+-c CONTDB  Contamination database to use.
+Default is to download and
+           install the RefSeq viral database.
+-o OUTDIR  Working directory and where to save results [default: analysis]

 Inputs
 ------
-All data passed into used in LongReadViruses should be long read PacBio shotgun metadata and passed in the form of a SRA Run Accession (SRR).
+Sequence SRR: All data passed into used in LongReadViruses should be long read PacBio shotgun metadata and passed in the form of a SRA Run Accession (SRR).

+Threshold [Optional] : minimum P-value for a non contaminated output

 Sample Output
 ------------
  <img src="./images/SampleGraph.png" width="900">

+ [Tree of viruses image]?

 Rough Plan